yantrik-patel/My-Introduction/README.md

 I graduated in 2011 with a Bachelors in Mechanical Engineering.

-Over the years I have build my work experience from working as Assistant Manager, Engineer as Procurement and SCM Analyst.
+Over the years I have build my work experience from working as Procurement and SCM Analyst.

 The numbers and statistics have been a part of my life from a long time.
 And I love to materialize the story the Data is telling and present it.